andrefrua/FullYearCalendar_v2/HOMEWORK.md

 7. ViewModel.days falta e refactor de Day + acção para fazer o update do calendário - DONE
 8. Render the calendar in response to the selection of the year - DONE
 9. The event listener should automatically attach the handler when created - DONE

+QUESTION:
+1. About the events:
+   a.
+I want to be able to trigger event that the users can listen to, I think this can easily be done with the eventDispatcher use, but there might be a better way.
+Check the DaysMouseActions example.